fO-000/bluing/README.md

 ![BR scan](https://github.com/fO-000/bluescan/blob/master/res/example-br-scan.png)

-As shown above, through BR device scanning, we can get the address, name, device type, and RSSI of the surrounding classic Bluetooth devices.
+As shown above, through BR device scanning, we can get the address, page scan repetition mode, class of device, clock offset, RSSI, and the extended inquiry response (Name, TX power, and so on) of the surrounding classic Bluetooth devices.

 ### Scan LE devices `-m le`